chriscamacho/YAZSOF/readme.md

 This has been developed on an ULX3S (45K ECP5)

-I took the Z80 soft core from the Galaksija project (https://github.com/emard/galaksija.git) and added my own peripherals, which are all accessed by a number of memory mapped locations
+I took the Z80 soft core from the Galaksija project (https://github.com/emard/galaksija.git) and added various peripherals, which are all accessed by a number of memory mapped locations

 * Uart tx and rx (16 byte hardware buffer)